 1 Earnings are the straight-time hourly wages or salaries paid to employees.
-They Earnings are the straight-time nouny wages or satinties paid to employees.
 They include incentive pay, cost-of-living adjustments, hazard pay, and on-call pay.
 Excluded are premium pay for overtime, vacations, holidays, nonproduction bonuses, and tips.
 The mean is computed by totaling the pay of all workers and dividing by the number of workers, weighted by hours.

-All workers include full-time and part-time workers.
+2 All workers include full-time and part-time workers.
 Employees are classified as working either a full-time or a part-time schedule based on the definition used by each establishment.
-Therefore a worker with a 35-boursperweek schedule might be major occupational groups.

-establishment.
-Therefore, a worker with a 35-hour-per-week schedule might be considered a full-time employee in one establishment, but classified as part-time in another firm, where a 40-hour week is the minimum full-time schedule.
+Therefore, a worker with a 35-hour-per-week schedule might be considered a full-time employee in one establishment, but classified as part-time in another firm. where a 40-hour week is the minimum full-time schedule. another firm, where a 40-hour week is the minimum full-time schedule.

-3 A classification system including about 480 individual occupations is used to cover all workers in the civilian economy.
-Individual occupations are classified into one of nine
+$^{^3}$ A classification system including about 480 individual occupations is used to cover all workers in the civilian economy.
+Individual occupations are classified into one of nine major occupational groups.

-Goods-producing industries include mining, construction, and manufacturing.
-Service-producing industries include transportation and public utilities; wholesale and retail trade; finance, insurance, and real estate; and services.
+4 Goods-producing industries include mining, construction, and manufacturing.

+Goods-producing industries include transportation and public utilities; wholesale and retail trade; finance, insurance, and real estate; and services.

 Table C-3.
-Mean hourly earnings1 by occupational group, private industry, by establishment employment size, all workers2, Savannah, GA, July, 1997
+Mean hourly earnings1 by occupational group, private industry, by establishment employment size, all workers2, Johnstown, PA, July, 1997